When will the left's (many) ecomodernists understand the limits to growth?

 The ecomodernist's response must be to advocate mining poorer grade ores, but this means dealing with marked increases in energy and environmental costs.
 Greater quantities of rock must be dug up and processed, deposits become smaller and more distant and difficult to find, and processing poorer ores requires finer grinding, more reagents and thus more difficult wastes to be dealt with.
 This could only be attempted via massive commitment to nuclear energy.
 (See below.)

 Now consider the minerals situation in relation to the above multiples.
-At present only a few countries are using most of the planetÕs minerals production.
-For instance the per capita consumption of iron ore for the ten top consuming countries is actually around 90 times the figure for all other countries combined.
-(Wiedmann et al., 2013.)
+At present only a few countries are using most of the planet's minerals production.
 How long would mineral supply hold up, at what cost, if 9 – 10 people billion were to try to rise to rich world "living standards"?
 How likely is it that in view of current ore grade depletion rates and the miniscule decoupling achievement for minerals (detailed below), the global amount of producing and consuming could multiply by 27, or 120, while the absolute amount of minerals consumed declined markedly?

 Urbanisation.